Listed below are explanations of VCU Division of Administration major projects.

 In efforts to provide a framework for departmental resolutions, there exists a need for an official parking policy document.
 This document, to be generated through the Parking and Transportation Advisory Committee, will extend campus-wide and simplify the user experience by addressing commonly asked questions and issues.
 The estimated completion time for this document is Spring 2018.

 Upcoming renovations are being planned for the West Main Street Deck, West Broad Street Deck, Henry Street Decks (East/West) and Laurel Street Deck.
 The renovation work will consist of multiple repairs to the concrete, drainage system, stairwells as well as seal coating, expansion joint replacement, and lighting upgrades.
 Both the West Main Street Deck and West Broad Street Deck will undergo elevator modernization.
-Work is projected to be completed in 2018.
+West Broad Street Deck elevator renovations began in September 2017.
+All repair work is projected to be completed in 2018.

 VCU Police Projects

-The 42nd Basic Police Academy class for the Virginia Commonwealth University Police Department will graduate in November.
-New officers will complete all requirements for law enforcement officers as set forth by the Virginia Department of Criminal Justice Services.
-Training for the seven new VCUPD recruits includes (but is not limited to) defense tactics, emergency driving, firearms and cultural diversity.
-Throughout the course of the academy, they will learn how to handle high and low stress and crisis situations.
+The 42nd Basic Police Academy class for the Virginia Commonwealth University Police Department graduated in November 2017.
+New officers completed all requirements for law enforcement officers as set forth by the Virginia Department of Criminal Justice Services.
+They have completed bike school and are currently in field training until February 2018.
+Training included (but was not limited to) defensive tactics, emergency driving, firearms and cultural diversity.
+Throughout the course of the academy, they learned how to handle high stress, low stress and crisis situations.
 VCU Police offers specialized training specific to the VCU community, which includes community policing practices, Safe Zone, the You Have Options Program, fair & impartial policing and transgender sensitivity.